Issues Common Among Men Who Experience Same-Sex Attraction

 • Being exposed to sexually explicit talk.

-• Being exposed by another person to sexually explicit material in magazines, television, video, and on the internet.
+• Being exposed by another person to sexually explicit images or videos.

-• Being exposed as a child to sexually stimulating behavior by older people, whether male or female.
+• Being exposed as a child to sexually stimulating behavior by older people.

 • Being exposed to nudity or to sexual behavior between other people, such as seeing relatives naked or seeing parents or others engage in sex.